Skip to main content

 The main body of the TSI 3563 nephelometer is a 10 cm diameter aluminum tube, 90 cm long.
 Along the axis is an 8 cm diameter tube set with aperture plates.
 The plates range from 7 - 170o on the horizontal range of the lamp.
 The backscatter shutter allows blocking of the angles from 7 - 90o so that only backscattering is measured.
 The light trap provides a dark reference against which to measure the scattered light.

 The receiving optics are located on the other side of the tube from the trap.
-The light that passes through the lens is is separated by dichroic filters into three wavelengths.
+The light that passes through the lens is separated by dichroic filters into three wavelengths.
 The first is a color splitter that passes 500-800 nm light and reflects 400-500 nm light.
 The reflected light passes through a filter centered at 450 nm (blue) into a photomultiplier tube (PMT).
 The light that passes through the first splitter goes to a second splitter which passes 500-600 nm light and reflects 600-800 nm light.
 The reflected light passes through a filter centered at 700 nm (red) into a second PMT.
 The light that passes through both splitters passes through a filter centered at 550 nm (green) into a third PMT.

 The reference chopper, shown below, is used for calibration of the nephelometer.
 It consists of three zones.
 The signal zone allows light to pass through unaltered.
 The dark zone allows no light to pass, and is used to measure the background noise of the instrument.
 The calibrate zone allows approximately 0.1% of the light to pass and is used to measure lamp stability over time.
 The chopper rotates 23 times per second.